 Thinking you can manage the exchange funds yourself—or have your attorney hold them—is a common and costly error.
 Without a QI, the IRS will disqualify your exchange, meaning you lose the tax-deferral benefit and the capital gains from your sale are immediately due.
 This can lead to a substantial and unexpected tax bill, including depreciation recapture taxes.
 A QI is a non-negotiable requirement for a valid exchange, protecting you from penalties and ensuring the process follows strict IRS guidelines.

-Understand Why an Independent Party Is Crucial
+Why Your QI Must Be an Independent Party

 The “Qualified” in Qualified Intermediary is there for a reason.
 The IRS has specific rules about who can fill this role, and independence is key.
 You cannot use someone considered your agent, such as your employee, attorney, accountant, or real estate broker from the past two years.
 This rule exists to prevent conflicts of interest and ensure the exchange is handled by a neutral third party.
 Using a disqualified person automatically invalidates the exchange.
 That’s why working with a professional QI is essential for handling your real estate investments properly.